Get Help Now (855) 722-6926

-Are these factors also prevalent in other communities around the world, or is the opioid epidemic a uniquely American problem?
-Our team at Banyan Treatment Center Heartland explores how other countries interact with opioid prescriptions and challenges.
+Opioid addiction in America is a major problem, and in 2020, about 130 people nationwide died each day from associated overdoses.1 Its prevalence in the US has, unfortunately, become extremely widespread.
+But are these occurrences also prevalent in other communities around the world, or is the opioid epidemic a uniquely American problem?
+Our team at Banyan’s Heartland Treatment Center explores the opioid crisis worldwide and how other countries interact and utilize these infamous substances.

 While opioid addiction in America is at epidemic levels, opioid addiction worldwide is different in its scope.
-In Japan and countries throughout Europe, insurers are less likely to cover opioids for pain and doctors may be more hesitant to prescribe the pills.
+In Japan and countries throughout Europe, insurers are less likely to cover opioids for pain, and doctors may be more hesitant to prescribe these types of pills.
 The United States has 4.4% of the world’s population but prescribes around 30% of the total opioids in the world.2

-Other countries have more stringent regulation and marketing of prescription drugs to doctors is incredibly limited.3 These tighter regulations on marketing of prescription drugs has helped to decrease the risks of opioid addiction worldwide, with doctors in other countries less likely to prescribe opioids for pain than their counterparts in the US.
+Other countries have more stringent regulations, and the marketing of prescription drugs to doctors is incredibly limited.3 These tighter regulations on the marketing of prescription drugs have helped to decrease the risks of opioid addiction worldwide, with doctors in other countries less likely to prescribe opioids for pain than their counterparts in the US.

-At Banyan Heartland, we offer detox, residential treatment, and IOP drug treatment in Gilman.
-We also offer alumni programs and optional PHP addiction treatment in Illinois.
-If you or someone you love is struggling with opioid addiction, we encourage you to reach out for help.
+While the effect of the opioid crisis worldwide is not as intensely experienced in non-American countries, drug abuse is still present in many areas around the globe.
+At Banyan, we offer Heartland detox, residential treatment, and IOP drug treatment to help our patients overcome their dependencies.
+We also offer alumni programs and optional PHP Illinois addiction treatment.
+There is a light at the end of the tunnel, and we are here to help you reach it.
+If you or someone you love is struggling with opioid abuse, we encourage you to reach out for help.